 If you find yourself among the many who enjoy a specialty beverage to start your morning — think flat whites, iced lattes and cappuccinos — it may seem impossible to create barista-quality brews at home.
 But that isn’t the case.
 There are kitchen gadgets and simple tips and tricks that will help you create the perfect cup of Joe without leaving the house.

 The easiest way to create specialty beverages at home is with two steps: Source the best tasting beans and then invest in a machine that will do the bulk of the prep work for you.
 Once you’ve got your beans in order, you’ll want a device that can give you a quality brew for a relatively affordable price tag.

 It features a milk frother attachment that will help you create the perfect cappuccino, latte or flat white.
 Fitted with smart technology, the gadget will measure the right ratio of water to beans to help cut any guesswork on your part.

 To keep things into perspective, let’s compare this price with the average cappuccino that runs $3.51.

-As far as functionality goes, the Ninja Coffee Bar is one of the most affordable multipurpose coffee makers on the market, but there are espresso-only coffee appliances, like De’Longhi’s Bar Pump and Espresso Maker ($79.99; amazon.com) that are cheaper.
+As far as functionality goes, the Ninja Coffee Bar System is one of the most affordable multipurpose coffee makers on the market, but there are espresso-only coffee appliances, like De’Longhi’s Bar Pump and Espresso Maker ($97.95; amazon.com) that are cheaper.
 We will note though, that it is rated lower in terms of customer satisfaction and will limit the variety of drinks you can make.

-The Ninja has 4- to 5-star ratings across multiple retailers, including Amazon, Target and Best Buy, and many Amazon customers have noted it’s been their go-to switch from a classic pod brewing machine.
+The Ninja has 4- to 5-star ratings across multiple retailers, including Amazon, Target and Best Buy, and many customers have noted it’s been their go-to switch from a classic pod brewing machine.
 The coffee maker gives you more control over the taste of your drinks, the strength of your coffee and beverage options that rival your local coffeehouse.

 We’ll drink to that.